MohamadElgendy23/flix-for-all/README.md

 This project is full-stack, meaning both client and server are involved.
 Feel free to download, run, and learn something new! :)

-NOTE: Netlify didn't allow me to deploy this application due to the way the app is structured (weird I know) so in order to run it clone the repo then do a npm install in order to install all dependencies on your machine.
-Then you can run on your localhost and browser.
-If that doesn't work I am sure there are online resources for how to run on localhost after cloning.
+NOTE: Was having trouble deploying on Netlify due to the way the app is structured (weird I know) so in order to run it clone the repo then do an npm install in order to install all dependencies on your machine.
+Then do an npm run serverStart to start the server.
+Then you can run on your localhost and whatever browser you are using.

 >Languages: JavaScript, HTML, CSS
 >Environments: Node.js